Non-U.S. operators of the M60 tank

-M60 tank non US-operators are the non U.S. nations that operate or used the M60 Main Battle Tank.
+There are several non U.S. nations that operate or used the M60 Main Battle Tank.
 The M60 tank entered service with the U.S. military in 1960 and served until 1991 and as a training aid until 2005.
-During this time it was the primary tank of the U.S.Army and U.S. Marine Corps.
+During this time it was the primary tank of the U.S. Army and U.S. Marine Corps.

 The M60 tank was exported to 26 other nations, and continues to serve in a military role in some parts of the world.

-Afghanistan

-The Afghan Army was offered 63 M60A3s from Greece in 2009 as token assistance for the NATO-led International Security Assistance Force (ISAF) mission.
-These would be used to reequip the country's only tank unit, the 3rd Kandak (battalion), 2nd Brigade of the 111th Capital Division replacing its older T-55s and T-62s which are to be scrapped.
-Initial crew and maintenance training was to be provided by the U.S. Army's 5th Battalion,1st Security Force Assistance Brigade.However it's unconfirmed if the tanks were ever delivered as the Afghan army's last tank battalion was slowly changing into an infantry unit.
-However, in August 2021 the Taliban assumed control of Afghanistan's government and military assets.

 Argentina

 In the early 1970s, the Argentine Government acquired a single M60A1 for evaluation for possible service with the Argentine military under the terms of the Conte-Long Amendment to the Foreign Assistance and Related Appropriations Act of 1968.
 However, in 1973 relations between the two countries began to deteriorate.
 1975's Operativo Independencia and the 1976 Argentine coup d'état ended further military assistance.
-It was never placed into service and stands as a gate guard outside the General Lemos Combat Support School at Campo de Mayo, near Buenos Aires.
+That sole M60A1 was never placed into service and stands as a gate guard outside the General Lemos Combat Support School at Campo de Mayo, near Buenos Aires.

 Austria

-They purchased M60A1s in Europe during the early 1980s from redundant USAEUR inventories replacing the M41s and M47s in its Panzergrenadier (Mechanized) Brigades.
+The Austrian government purchased 170 M60A1s in Europe during the early 1980s from redundant USAEUR inventories, replacing the M41s and M47s in its Panzergrenadier (Mechanized) Brigades.
 Under its Everlasting Neutrality policies Austria avoided becoming a member of either NATO or the Warsaw Pact during the Cold War.
 Its relations with NATO were limited to the Partnership for Peace Program.
 They have generally limited their military to the protection of Austria and participation in various United Nations missions.
-In 1995 they began the restructuring of its forces and phased out the M60A1 from Austrian service replacing them with Leopard 2A4s acquired from surplus Dutch stocks.
+In 1995, they began the restructuring of its forces and phased out the M60A1 from Austrian service replacing them with Leopard 2A4s acquired from surplus Dutch stocks.
 They sold their remaining M60s to Egypt.